unstoppablegiggle/MultiModelNLP_TwiTranslation/README.md

 - Set up a conda environment using the provided .yml file
 - Run the server (note the models do need a bit of headspace from the GPU)
-- run the app (Dev mode on for Android)
+- downlaod and run the app (Dev mode on for Android)

+It should be noted the app sets off google's malware detection, I promise with all my heart it's **not** a virus, but as with anything on the internet please use your best judgement.